gitlabhq/gitlabhq/doc/analytics/contribution_analytics.md

 There are three main bar graphs that are deducted from the number of contributions per group member.
 These contributions include push events, merge requests and closed issues.
+Hovering on each bar you can see the number of events for a specific member.

-You can see below an example of the push events of the [gitlab-org][https://gitlab.com/groups/gitlab-org] group.
+Below is an example of the push events of the [gitlab-org][https://gitlab.com/groups/gitlab-org] group.

 ![Contribution analytics bar graphs](img/group_stats_graph.png)